wikimedia/node-htcp-purge/README.md

 # HTCP multicast purge client for Squid and Varnish

-The implementation slightly deviates from [the HTCP standard](htcp) to be compatible with Squid and [the Wikimedia Varnish setup][purge].
+The implementation slightly deviates from [the HTCP standard][htcp] to be compatible with Squid and [the Wikimedia Varnish setup][purge].
 Purges are distributed via UDP multicast.